OmkarrMain/Fit_Lift/README.md

 # Fit-Lift

-To Run the Website :-
+To Run the Website :- <br />
 i.
 Clone the repo <br />
-ii. in terminal where you clonned the repo type 'npm i' this will install all the packages iii. then type 'npm run dev'
+ii. in terminal where you clonned the repo type 'npm i' this will install all the packages <br />
+iii. then type 'npm run dev' <br />

-or
+or <br />

-you can see website from here :
+you can see website from here : <br />

 https://fit-lift.netlify.app/